earthlab/earthpy/README.md

 Python is a generic programming language designed to support many different applications.
 Because of this, many commonly performed spatial tasks for science including plotting and working with spatial data take many steps of code.
-EarthPy takes advantage of functionality developed for raster data (rasterio) and vector data (geopandas) and simplifies the code needed to:
+EarthPy builds upon the functionality developed for raster data (rasterio) and vector data (geopandas) in Python and simplifies the code needed to:

 * [Stack and crop raster bands from data such as Landsat into an easy to use numpy array](https://earthpy.readthedocs.io/en/latest/gallery_vignettes/plot_raster_stack_crop.html)